-Students who submitted an online waiver form with Gallagher Student Health & Special Risk (Gallagher) on or before August 1, 2019, and received a denial will have the opportunity to submit additional documentation in support of their waiver request through Gallagher’s appeals process.
-The deadline to submit additional documentation is September 27, 2019.
+- Students who submitted an online waiver form with Gallagher Student Health & Special Risk and received a denial will have the opportunity to submit additional documentation in support of their waiver request.

-Students who miss the August 1, 2019 deadline to submit an online waiver form may submit a Petition to Waive Form by September 27, 2019.
-The Petition to Waive Form will be made available on the Gallagher website once the waiver deadline has passed.
+- Students who miss the January 4, 2021 deadline to submit an online waiver form may submit a Petition to Waive Form by February 12, 2021 by logging in to their Gallagher account and clicking Waive.

-If a student has met all applicable deadlines and received a denial through the Gallagher appeals process, they may appeal the decision to Vanderbilt’s Student Health Insurance Appeals Committee (SHIP Appeals Committee).
+If a student has met all applicable deadlines and received a waiver denial from Gallagher, they may appeal the decision to Vanderbilt’s Student Health Insurance Appeals Committee (SHIP Appeals Committee).

 It is important to note the following: